microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaDeviceRegisteredOwner.md

 This example shows how to find the registered owner of a device.

-- The first command gets the object ID of a device by using the [Get-EntraBetaDevice](./Get-EntraBetaDevice.md) cmdlet, and then stores it in the `$DevId` variable.

-- The second command gets the registered owner of the device in `$DevId`.

 ### Example 2: Retrieve the registered owner of a device

 ```powershell